Welcome to

 Controlling Threads

-If you have Advanced Mode enabled for your domain, you can increase the number of threads and potentially improve your migration speed, assuming your Windows machine has enough compute capacity to accommodate the increase.
-This must be undertaken with caution, since allocating too many threads to Migration App will have a negative impact on the host machine’s compute capabilities.
+For domains with Advanced Mode enabled, it is possible to increase the number of threads to potentially improve migration speed, provided the Windows machine has sufficient compute capacity to accommodate the increase.
+However, this adjustment should be made cautiously, as allocating too many threads to the Migration App may negatively affect the host machine's overall performance.

 Configuring Threads

-Here, you can decrease or increase the number of transfers (from 1 to 10, inclusive) and checkers (from 1 to 20, inclusive) with a custom configuration.
-This can increase the speed of your migration job, assuming your Windows host machine has the compute power to accommodate the increase.
+Here, the user can decrease or increase the number of transfers (from 1 to 10, inclusive) and checkers (from 1 to 20, inclusive) with a custom configuration.
+This can increase the speed of the migration job, assuming the Windows host machine has the compute power to accommodate the increase.

 The recommended ratio for any configuration is 2x Checkers per Transfer.